Updated: Dec 2, 2020

 As a priest I have heard people say all sorts of things about having sex before marriage, but most of it seems to boil down to two main things: fear (e.g. fear of losing the other person if they don't offer themselves in that way/fear of incompatibility/fear of being thought of as prudish), and/or the inability to practice self-control.

 First let me say that I do not think that just because someone sleeps with their partner before getting married that their marriage will be doomed.
 Nor do I think that if a couple waits to have sex until they are married that their marriage will automatically succeed.
-But I do believe that abstaining from sex until marriage allows a person the best opportunity to see the other person as clearly as possible.
+But I do believe that abstaining from sex until marriage allows a person the best opportunity to see their mate as clearly as possible.

 I will also quickly add that those who choose not to have sex until they are married but then expedite the process just so they can have sex is as bad of a sex haze as the previous alternative.

 I believe waiting until marriage is a strong biblical principle that one should follow first and foremost because God's will, and the historic teaching of the church, has been somewhat clear about it.
 But practically, I also think it is the best way for one to clearly perceive the other person's character.
-Perceiving the other as clearly as possible allows one to choose wisely and freely whether or not they want to permanently bind themselves to them.
+Perceiving the other as clearly as possible allows one to permanently choose their mate in a wise and free manner.
 I think abstinence gives a person the necessary room to gain perspective on the character of the other; because within the throes of romantic love, clear perspective is probably one of the hardest things to have.
 One cannot see clearly in a haze, and one in a haze doesn't always think they aren't seeing clearly.

 Additionally, the practice of self-control, a fruit of the Spirit according to St Paul, is a prime basis for trust in a relationship.
 If a person is able to exhibit self-control in something as strong as sexual desire, it can give a sense of stability and trustworthiness to their partner; both of which are ideal for long-term, faithful relationships.
 Refraining from sex until marriage allows each person to develop a trust and friendship with the other before the other good stuff takes it to the moon.

-Again, I don't think having sex beforehand guarantees doom in the future marriage.
-And this is not meant to be a guilt trip if your past or current choices do not line up with this principle.
-I simply believe that if we, as Christians, take the admonition of the Prayer Book seriously, then allowing for a clear perspective and practicing self-control within the dating relationship should be something we encourage.
+To reiterate, I don't think having sex beforehand guarantees doom in the future marriage.
+And this little blog reflection is not meant to be a guilt trip if your past or current choices do not line up with this principle.
+I simply believe that if we, as Christians, take the admonition of the Prayer Book seriously, then allowing for a clear perspective and practicing self-control within the dating relationship should be something we value and encourage.

-I believe abstinence is the wisest route for one to make a wise and free choice.
+I believe abstinence is the best route for one to make a wise and free choice in who they marry.
 I think it is a major facet of how one can date really well and enter into a marriage advisedly and reverently, deliberately, and in accordance with the purposes for which it was instituted by God.

 Choose wisely, choose freely, and have fun!